Skip to Content

 The inequality of treatment of insurers and insureds resulted in a distinction between tort and contract liabilities that convinced the Montana Supreme Court to reject comparative bad faith as a defense in a bad faith action against an insurer because "the [insurer's] tort cannot be offset comparatively by the [insureds'] contract breach."
 It characterized the differing legal concepts as "apples and oranges" (Stephens v.
 Safeco Ins.
 Co. of America, 852 P.2d 565, 568-569 (Mont.
 1993)).
 In addition, a different court rejected a comparative bad faith defense for an insured's misperformance of its contractual duties in a bad faith action against the insurer for refusal to defend (First Bank v.
 Fidelity and Deposit Ins., 928 P.2d 298, 306-309 (Okla.
 1996)).

 In California, the decision in Agricultural Ins.
 Co. v.
 Superior Court, 70 Cal.
 App.
 4th 385 (1999) agreed.
 Agricultural involved a bad faith action arising out of an insurance claim for earthquake damage.
 After the insurer paid the claim in part, controversies arose, ultimately leading to the insured's suit for breach of contract and bad faith.
 The trial court stayed the action to allow the insurer to complete its investigation.
 The insurer did, and then cross-complained, contending that the insured's claim was in significant part falsified.
-Making a false claim is a ground usually sufficient to allow the insurer to declare the policy void and deny all payments.
+Making a false claim is usually sufficient grounds to allow the insurer to declare the policy void and deny all payments.

 The insurer pleaded various contract theories, and also the tort theories of fraud and what was called "reverse bad faith," (i.e., tortious breach of the covenant of good faith and fair dealing by the insured).
 The insured demurred to the tort theories, and the trial court sustained the demurrers without leave to amend.
 The decision made the following amazing conclusion: